 Another key heart-related biometric is your heart rate variability or HRV.
 HRV is a measure of the differences or fluctuations in the length of time between each successive heartbeat.

-With more and more fitness watches now offering the ability to measure your heart rate variability, competitive athletes and recreational athletes alike are starting to pay more attention to this important biometric.
+With more and more fitness watches now offering heart rate variability measurement, competitive and recreational athletes alike are starting to pay more attention to this metric.

 How to Increase HRV